mkapadia70/SeniorDesign/readme.md

 choose "search automatically for updates"

-it should find and update the drivers
+it should find and update the drivers (it might not, and that is fine)

 Then hit the reset button on com0com

-The second pair should change "COM#->COM#" to something like "COM4->COM5"
+The second pair should change "COM#->COM#" to something like "COM3->COM4" (or whatever ports are being used)

 to check this, expand "ports(COM & LPT)" in device manager

-and check that "com0com - serial port emulator(COM5)" and "com0com - serial port emulator(COM6)" are listed
+and check that "com0com - serial port emulator(COM3)" and "com0com - serial port emulator(COM3)" are listed (or whatever ports are being used)

-You will need to do this with two connections for two-way emulation so something like COM4, COM5, COM6, and COM7 need to be enabled
+You will need to do this with two connections for two-way emulation so something like "COM3->COM4" and "COM5->COM6" need to be enabled and listed in com0com

-where "COM4->COM5" and "COM6->COM7" in the com0com settings, these need to be reflected in the code as well in the globals of device/server.py and coms/Main.py
+whichever ports are enabled in com0com needs to be reflected in the files device/server.py and coms/Main.py

 Like in this image: